Manjeete/Quiz-Django-Rest-API/README.md

 This answer is correct or not

-## Post You Quizs, Questions and, Answers
+## Post Your Quizs, Questions and, Answers
 To post the quiz, You have to pass token in the header that you got in after logi

 ```python